West Liberty University Mission Statement and Nursing Values

-To provide our students the opportunity for a high quality undergraduate, graduate, and professional education.
+To provide our students the opportunity for a high-quality undergraduate, graduate, and professional education.

-Core Values: Opportunity, Caring, Professionalism, Excellence, Civic Engagement
+Nursing Values: Opportunity, Caring, Professionalism, Excellence, Civic Engagement

 The vision of the West Liberty University Nursing Faculty is to be a state and regional leader in providing excellence in professional nursing education.